 OB: My main influence is where I grew up and the melodies I hear in my head from my childhood.
 But one thing I’d like to mention is I believe that culture – more than religion or nationality – provides identity.
 I’d rather talk about traditions and regions than specific religions and nations.
 You are you, whatever religion or country you’re from.
 My main influences are my culture and roots, but every music I hear, every emotion I feel too.

-RS: Do you find that playing for audiences in Turkey is very different to playing for audiences in England and Western Europe?
+RS: That is so interesting – I love the idea that culture provides identity.
+Do you feel this cultural identity changes musical experiences?
+For example do you find that playing for audiences in Turkey is very different to playing for audiences in England and Western Europe?

 OB: Very different.
 How people hear and appreciate music is quite different, and that’s normal.
 One song is loved by Turkish audiences, and they may sing along to a well-known song, but it may not find the same response from another audience.
 It’s something to keep in mind when delivering a performance.
 And of course I need to explain the background to songs to an English-speaking audience.